 If your children love trampolines, they’re in the majority.
 Trampolines are a great way to get them outside, active and away from TV monitors.

 Unfortunately, as with every physical activity, trampolines can cause injury and pose a unique list of potential dangers.
-According to the U.S. Consumer Product Safety Commission, nearly 295,000 trampoline users were treated for injuries in 2015.
+The U.S. Consumer Product Safety Commission reports over 100,000 trampoline-related injuries annually.
 Children made up more than 90 percent of these injuries and over three-quarters occurred with multiple occupants on the trampoline.
 Most of the injuries came from landing on the trampoline mat, frame or springs, somersaults and flips gone wrong, and falling off the trampoline.
 These injuries can turn into sprains and fractures to limbs, and a faulty flip or somersault can lead to permanent, potentially fatal head and neck accidents.

 Here are some tips to prevent these injuries from occurring.

 Buy padding for the springs and frame (possibly a springless trampoline)

 Landing one the frame is one of the leading causes of trampoline injuries.
 Placing a protective padding over the spring in frame can help shield trampoline occupants and protect the springs from damage as well.

 Keep your trampoline away from bushes, landscape or other hazards

 Try to keep these hazards away from the trampoline.
 Landing on the hard ground is one thing, but hitting trees or landing on fences can lead to a handful of additional and more severe injuries.